Gar Roper: Managing Editor of Cliffside Press

 Gar currently lives in Freeport, Maine with his high school sweetheart Betsy.
 The two have now both retired and fulfilled a long-time dream by maintaining dual residence in America (in Maine) and in the Irish Republic.
 Gar splits his time between gardening, writing, and restoring an old farm at Ballyvarogue, which has been owned by his wife’s family line since the mid 1700’s.

 The Ropers are blessed with a talented family including their writer daughter, Jane Roper, musician son-in-law Alastair Moock; and their own musician son, Kevin Roper.
 With this family of creatives, Gar feels he must have done something right.

-Now, I am almost fully retired and devote myself to writing, a little acting, traveling, and immersing myself in the out of doors.
-I find immense purpose in discovering meaning in the awesome cosmos and in the creative genius of human minds.
+Now, Gar is almost fully retired and devoted to writing, a little acting, traveling, and immersing himself in the out of doors.
+He find immense purpose in discovering meaning in the awesome cosmos and in the creative genius of human minds.

 Becca Hurd: Editorial Assistant/Social Media Manager of Cliffside Press

 Becca is a senior Psychology major at Saint Anselm College in Manchester, New Hampshire.
 Her passions lie in the fine arts, ranging from fiction writing and poetry to technical theatre work and directing live theatre.

 Growing up in a small town in Maine, Becca spent the majority of her teen years working backstage in high school and community theatres.
 Her specialties lie in stage managing and directing, which she has continued with in college as well as becoming a playwright and screenwriter.